Wayne Cave and Property Management Plan

 - Before leaving the parking area, be sure to pick up all trash, clothing, etc.

 - Never cave alone.
 Wear a helmet.
 Carry three sources of light.
 Tell someone where you have gone and when you will return.
-For rescue call the Indiana State Police at 812-3321-4411.
+For rescue, please refer to the contacts on the Emergency Signage located near Wayne Cave entrance and on the Kiosk near the parking area.